gyrogami logo

 My pricing spreadsheet has a minimum of 75 fields and continually evolves.

 I time up to 100 links to calculate average, expected, and actual time with best- and worst-case scenarios, standard deviations, and more.
 I might track 20 separate processes.
-It's an incentive to improve efficiency since less wasted time results in higher production numbers.
+It's an incentive to improve efficiency since less wasted time results in higher production numbers and better prices.

 A detailed record and lots of trial and error uncover the fastest way to complete a procedure.
-Is it an assembly line approach or one-at-a-time?
 When there are 1000 rings, a few seconds per ring add up to nearly two hours.
 Save another few moments here and there and that could be a full workday!

 Without a way to quantify what is being used (materials) and how long it takes (labor) then money will be lost.
 My pricing spreadsheet has a minimum of 75 fields and continually evolves.
 There are formulas for wholesale and retail pricing, rush orders, discounts, and more.